-CMS_0 may send the allowable lists of ciphersuites for the new communication to MTA_0 in the CreateConnection (CRCX) command, inside the LocalConnectionOptions parameter.
+$CMS_0$ may send the allowable lists of ciphersuites for the new communication to $MTA_0$ in the CreateConnection (CRCX) command, inside the LocalConnectionOptions parameter, if the CMS has been configured to do so.
 The ciphersuites are provided in the order of preference specified by the operator subject to the constraints specified in section 7.6.2.3.1.1.
 There can be two lists of ciphersuites, one list for RTP security and one for RTCP security.
 Each of these two lists may be included to specify the list of allowable ciphersuites, however ciphersuite negotiation will take place for both RTP and RTCP irrespective of whether the lists are included or not.